We are now in Incentivized Beta! Join our discord.

 Conclusion

 To summarize, most of the high profile issues with AI today stem from a lack of visibility into how models are trained, and we believe this can be addressed by empowering open source AI with a system for verifying data provenance.
-Our solution is to build the first ever layer 2 data rollup, which will make it possible to introduce a mechanism for recording metadata documenting the origin of all datasets.
+Our solution is to build the first ever data rollup, which will make it possible to introduce a mechanism for recording metadata documenting the origin of all datasets.

 This update should help to communicate some of the projects we have on the horizon and clarify the thinking that drives our decision making.
 We’re happy to play a part in making AI more transparent, and excited to see the many use cases that will arise for our product going forward.
 These upgrades will open up a wide range of opportunities for developers, so if you or your team are interested in building on Grass, please reach out on Discord.
 Thanks for your support and do stay tuned.

-Earn a Stake in the AI Revolution.
+Earn a stake in AI

 Featured